DarvinDobariya/Yt-auto-skip-ads/README.md

 Use this extension at your own risk.
 The creator assumes no responsibility for any legal actions, account suspension, or bans resulting from its use.

 # How to Install This Extension
+Download .zip file of this repository, and extract it.
 Step 1: Open your browser and go to Settings → Extensions.

 Step 2: Enable Developer Mode.